nmbell/powdrgit/help/Get-GitBranch.md

 Wildcard characters are allowed.
 The pattern will match against existing branches in the specified repository.
 A warning will be generated for any values that do not match the name of an existing branch.
+Branches can be suppressed from results on either a global, local only, or remote only basis using by setting the $Powdrgit.BranchExcludes value (see examples).
+RepoPattern is a regular expression evaluated against RepoName to identify repositories that the filter will be applied to.
+BranchPattern is a regular expression evaluated against BranchFullName to identify branches that will be excluded from results.
+ApplyTo can be used to limit the filtering to either local branches, remote branches, or either.
+Valid ApplyTo values are: 'Local', 'Remote', or 'Global.
+An empty string or $null is equivalent to 'Global'.
+Any other value will cause the filter to be ignored.
+Multiple filters can be defined, and all filters that match a given repository will be applied.
+By default, when a filter causes exclusion of branches from the results a warning will be displayed.
+This can be suppressed by setting $Powdrgit.BranchExcludesNoWarn = $true.

 ```yaml
 Type: String[]